 Human reproductive safety data are limited for sisunatovir, but there is no suspicion of human teratogenicity based on the intended pharmacology of the compound.
-Therefore, the use of a highly effective method of contraception is required (see [Appendix 4](#)).
+Therefore, the use of a highly effective method of contraception is required for all fertile participants (see Appendix 4).